manavgoel472003/Diffusion-Mario/README.md

 # Temporal Diffusion Model for Game-Like Video Generation

 A temporally-coherent diffusion model that generates high-quality video sequences with game-like visuals.
 This model implements advanced temporal modeling techniques to ensure smooth, consistent frame transitions and accurate action-conditioned generation.

+## Data Generation
+- The `rl.ipynb` uses OpenAI Gym and DQN alogrithm to generate frames and actions, that are then used for VAE to generate latents.
+- The latents are then used in UNet for the rest

 ## Features